To acquire a marriage license:

 - Valid Ontario Photo Card

-Marriage licences are issued at the time of application, as long as all information is correct and appropriate identification has been provided
+Marriage licenses are issued at the time of application, as long as all information is correct and appropriate identification has been provided

 There are no requirements respecting residency, pre-marital blood tests or medical certificates.